Turkey's Invasion of Syria Worsens A Humanitarian Crisis

 Meanwhile, Milutinovic says, humanitarian groups fear that the offensive could disrupt aid supply lines, which have been coming into Syria from Iraq.

 "We really want to keep those lines open, so we don't face a shortage of food and other supplies," he says.
-"If the conflict continues we expect those things will be depleted very fast.
+"If the conflict continues, we expect those things will be depleted very fast.
 And we are very concerned about medical facilities.
 Unfortunately in any conflict zone, some doctors and medical employees have to leave, leaving very few resources to care for those people."

 If and when the military campaign settles, there may be further humanitarian challenges ahead.
-Last month, Turkish President Recep Tayyip Erdoğan announced plans to return up to two million Syrian refugees currently living in Turkey to so-called "safe zones" in conquered territory in Syria.
+Last month, Turkish President Recep Tayyip Erdoğan announced plans to return up to 2 million Syrian refugees currently living in Turkey to so-called "safe zones" in conquered territory in Syria.
 That plan was met with outcry from human rights advocates, who fear that such zones would be inaccessible to humanitarian workers and could become a backdrop for human rights violations by Turkish armed forces.

 The plan "defies all norms of international law and humanitarian law, and it's outrageous," Stephen Morrison, director of the Global Health Policy Center at the Center for Strategic and International Studies, a Washington think tank.
 "And it's going to be a complete debacle for public health."